 Finally!
 The dishwasher was becoming a hot item in the 50’s.
 American Kitchens made a “Roto-Tray” dishwasher where the upper rack rotated through “steaming, swirling sprays of super-hot water getting them 3 times cleaner than washing by hand.”
 Looks like the corner lazy susan was included in this kitchen.

 Creativity and function was starting to flow in this kitchen.
 The framed, wood cabinet doors were bringing in a whole new look and feel.
 The cantilevered desk area with the wall phone (how cute?) was incorporated in the kitchen so the shopping list and recipe storage was efficient.

 1955 St. Charles Kitchen

 Prior to 1953, steel cabinets were available only in white.
-St. Charles introduced pastel colors to their steel cabinet line.
-Until a few years ago, St. Charles cabinets were still made in the original factory in St. Charles, Illinois.
+St. Charles, launched in 1935, introduced pastel colors to their steel cabinet line.
+Until 2006 when they went out of business, St. Charles cabinets were still made in the original factory in St. Charles, Illinois.
 Take note of the built-in refrigerator, wall ovens and double-bowl stainless steel sink.